-The country has been locked in a long-running dispute with Vodafone, which India says owes at least $2.1 billion in capital gains taxes that were triggered when the telephone company bought a 52% interest in an Indian mobile phone business, plus options to take its interest to 67%, from Hong Kong-based Hutchison Whampoa for $11.2 billion in 2007.
+The country has been locked in a longrunning dispute with the British telecom company, which India says owes at least $2.1 billion in capital gains taxes that were triggered when Vodafone bought a 52% interest in an Indian mobile phone business, plus options to take its interest to 67%, from Hong Kong-based Hutchison Whampoa, for $11.2 billion in 2007.

-Vodafone bought a Cayman Islands subsidiary of Hutchison Whampoa that owned an interest in a mobile phone company in India through several tiers of Mauritius companies.
+Vodafone bought a Cayman Islands subsidiary of Hutchison Whampoa that owned an interest in a mobile phone company in India through several tiers of other offshore companies.

 Vodafone said that even if a tax was triggered by the sale, it bought the shares, and the seller — not Vodafone — should be taxed on the gain.
 However, Indian law requires a buyer to withhold tax from the purchase price where the seller is outside the Indian tax net.

-Vodafone asked the International Court of Justice in The Hague in May 2014 to commence an arbitration under the bilateral investment treaty between India and Holland, where the Vodafone subsidiary that bought the shares is located.
+Vodafone is also pursuing an international arbitration before the International Court of Justice in The Hague.
+It asked that court in The Hague in May 2014 to commence an arbitration under the bilateral investment treaty between India and Holland, where the Vodafone subsidiary that bought the shares is located.
 An issue in the arbitration is whether the bilateral investment treaty can be used in connection with tax disputes.
-Both sides appointed arbitrators, but the two party-appointed arbitrators could not agree on a third, neutral arbitrator.
-Vodafone asked the court in March to name one.

-The Indian government renewed its demand that Vodafone pay the taxes in a letter to the company in February.
+The Indian government renewed its demand that Vodafone pay the taxes in a letter earlier this year.